hansgundlach/SpeedRunAnalysis/README.md

 I've included the breakdown for the medium benchmark in the appendix.
 Most of the advancement in the medium benchmark came from scaling up the innovations exhibited in the small version.
 However, this happened in essentially one iteration, so we cannot decompose it cleanly into categories like “Architecture,” “Systems,” and so on.

 ![Attribution of speedrun gains by innovation category using Claude.
 Factor is measured before 2026 to compare with innovations in the medium speedrun competition.](figures/cumulative_speedup_small.png)
+*Attribution of speedrun gains by innovation category using Claude.
+Factor is measured before 2026 to easily compare with innovations in the medium speedrun competition.*

 ## FLOPs vs. Wall-Clock Time